Skip to main content

 # Scan current directory for secrets

-rafter agent scan .
+rafter scan local .

 # View configuration